Arts Board Grant Application Reviewer Opportunities

 Equal opportunity to participate in and benefit from programs of the Minnesota State Arts Board is provided to all individuals regardless of race, national origin, color, sex, age, religion, sexual orientation, or disability in admission, access or employment.

-The Arts Board offers accessibility services and alternative formatted materials upon request.
-If you require an accommodation (i.e. ASL-interpretation; open captioning; audio description; digital, large-print or Braille materials, etc.) to fully participate, please contact the Arts Board's ADA coordinator:
+The Arts Board offers accessibility services and materials in alternative formats upon request.
+Please contact the Arts Board's accessibility coordinator if you require an accommodation (i.e. ASL-interpretation; open captioning; audio description; digital, large-print or Braille materials, etc.) to fully participate.